ivanmtoroc/go-domains/README.md

-# Go Domains
+# 🔍🌎 Go Domains

 Web application to get information about any domain.

 The information is getted from [SSL Labs](https://www.ssllabs.com/), web scraping and [Whois](http://manpages.ubuntu.com/manpages/bionic/man1/whois.1.html).

-This application is development using Golang and Vue.js.
+Development using Golang and Vue.js.

 ## Dependecies